centralnicgroup-public/rtldev-middleware-documentation/docs/rrpproxy/sdks/php-sdk.md

 $r = $cl->request(["COMMAND" => "StatusAccount"]);
 ```

-NOTE: Find an interface for your custom logger class implementation in by implenting `\CNIC\LoggerInterface.php`.
+NOTE: Find an interface for your custom logger class implementation under `\CNIC\LoggerInterface.php`.
 If you have questions, feel free to open a github issue.

 ## Usage Examples

-Please have an eye on our [API documentation]({{ 'docs/hexonet/api-documentation/' | relative_url }}).
+Please have an eye on our [API documentation]({{ 'docs/rrpproxy/api-documentation/' | relative_url }}).
 Here you can find information on available Commands and their response data.

 ### API Communication, Session